corinnahuber/luna-app/README.md

 Bottom Navigation

 Home Screen:
-      Shows the current moon phase.
+- Shows the current moon phase

 Tracking Screen:
 Users can add:
-            How heavy their period flow was
+- How heavy their period flow was
-            Any mood changes or symptoms
+- Any mood changes or symptoms
-            Basal body temperature
+- Basal body temperature

 Calendar Screen:
-      Shows past periods and if possible for us to implement predictions for future ones Includes fertile days and ovulation estimates (also only if its possible)
+- Shows past periods and if possible for us to implement predictions for future ones
+- Includes fertile days and ovulation estimates (also only if its possible)

 Insights Screen:
 Shows stats like:
-            Average cycle length
+- Average cycle length
-            Last period start and end dates
+- Last period start and end dates

 Profile Screen:
 Users can add personal info, like their current contraception

 ### User Flow
 Open the app on the Home Screen (current moon phase is displayed)

 Navigate to:

-      Tracking Screen to add Period details
+- Tracking Screen to add Period details

-      Calendar Screen to check their last period dates
+- Calendar Screen to check their last period dates

-      Insights Screen to see how long the current cycle  is
+- Insights Screen to see how long the current cycle  is

-      Profile Screen to manage personal info
+- Profile Screen to manage personal info

-      Go back to the Home Screen
+- Go back to the Home Screen